zblanco/runic/README.md

 end
 ```

-Notice that we have 3 functions here that all expect a `list_of_words`.
-If we were to simply evaluate each output in a linear fashion such as the tried and true Elixir `|>` expression...
+Notice we have 3 functions that expect a `list_of_words`.
+In Elixir if we wanted to evaluate each output we can pipe them together the `|>` expression...

 ```elixir
 import TextProcessing